False data independency: a look at cache line and write combining

 independent-write | 1_550_810 | 1_545_963 | 1_557_014 | [1_550_849, 1_550_175, 1_550_051, 1_557_014, 1_545_963] |

-The experiment is contrived, you may say.
-However, in real-world scenarios, padding is used to mitigate cache line contention.
+Padding is used to mitigate cache line contention in real-world scenarios.
 For example, the lmax/disruptor/RingBuffer.java from Disruptor pads 56 bytes.

 1abstract class RingBufferPad {